OpenTreeOfLife/reference-taxonomy/doc/method/method.md

   since every pair of taxa share some ancestor (name).
 We need to restrict the assessment to near ancestors.

-The rule we settled on is this one:
+The rule used is this one:

 Let the 'quasiparent name' of A (or B) be the name of the nearest ancestor of A (or B) whose name is not a prefix of A's name.
-If A's 'quasiparent name' is the name of an ancestor of B, or vice versa, then B is a preferred match for A.
+If A's 'quasiparent name' is the name of an ancestor of B, or vice versa, then B is a preferred match for A.  For example, the quasiparent of a species would typically be a family.

 Broadening the search beyond the 'quasiparent' of both nodes is necessary because different taxonomies have different resolution: in